robotics-4-all/xmasdsl/README.md

 Note: A random Color declaration cannot be used inside another random Color declaration.
 ```

-### Range
+### 2. Range

 Ranges are practically groups of pixels.
 All functions in order to work properly require at least one pixel group and one color.
-A Range can contain one or more group of Pixels, separated by a comma.
-A group can be a single Value or a continue series of pixels.
+A Range can contain one or more groups of Pixels, separated by a comma.
+A group can be a single Value or a continues series of pixels.

 ```
 [startingPixel]                     // a single pixel.
-[startingPixel:endingPixel]         // all pixels from startingPixel to endingPixel.
+[startingPixel:endingPixel]         // all pixels from startingPixel to endingPixel(including ending pixel).
-[startingPixel:endingPixel:step]    // all pixels from startingPixel to endingPixel moving by step pixels.
+[startingPixel:endingPixel:step]    // all pixels from startingPixel to endingPixel(including ending pixel) moving by step pixels.
 ```

-#### 1. Direct Range Replacement
+#### 2.1 Direct Range Replacement

-Place the Range type directly inside a function.
+Place the ```Range``` type directly inside a function.

 ```
 Function ([pixel1, pixel2, pixel3], Red, ...)           // this range reference the pixel1, pixel2, pixel3 of the led strip.
 Function ([startingPixel:endingPixel], Red, ...)        // this range reference all the pixels from the 1st till the 10th (including it).
-Function ([startingPixel:endingPixel:step], Red, ...)   // this range reference all the even pixels between the 1st and the 10th (including it).
+Function ([startingPixel:endingPixel:step], Red, ...)   // this range reference all the even pixels between the 1st and the 10th.
 ```

 <b>Example:</b>